 Outside of academia, Rami was named a Google Public Policy Fellow in 2010, and collaborated with the Citizen Lab to investigate Internet censorship and information filtering through both a human rights paradigm and as an economic issue subject to regulation and adjudication under international trade law.

-Most recently, he has been conducting research on cyber warfare and international law for the ECIR project, an interdisciplinary research team at MIT exploring the international relations and law of the cyber domain.
+Before coming to Oxford Rami conducted research on cyber warfare and international law for the ECIR project, an interdisciplinary research team at MIT exploring the international relations and law of the cyber domain.